This help topic defines terminology related to the Megaport network and services.

 A process by which two internet networks connect and exchange traffic.
 This allows these two internet networks to directly exchange traffic between each other’s customers, without having to pay a third party to carry that traffic across the internet.

-A Port is the high-speed ethernet interface that connects to the Megaport fabric.
+A Port is the high-speed Ethernet interface that connects to Megaport’s global software-defined network (SDN).
 Bandwidth options between Ports range from 1 Mbps to 10 Gbps.
 100 Gbps is available in some locations.

 Packet transfer delay (one-way latency measure).

-802.1Q tunneling (aka Q-in-Q or 802.1ad) is a technique used by OSI layer 2 providers for customers.
-802.1ad provides for both an inner and an outer tag whereby the outer (sometimes called S-tag for service provider) can be removed to expose the inner (C-tag or customer) tags which segment the data.
+802.1Q tunneling (also known as Q-in-Q or 802.1ad) is a technique used by OSI Layer 2 providers for customers.
+802.1ad provides for both an inner and an outer tag whereby the outer (sometimes called S-tag for service provider) can be removed to expose the inner (C-tag or customer) tags that segment the data.

 route server (RS)